desktopgame/ofPlanet/readme.md

 in internal, generate terrain by call lua from C++.
 however, stylized processes is execute on C++.
 example, perlin noise generation... binding block to texture...
-what to do on lua script side is bellow list.
+what to do on lua script side is below list.
 * filtering noise value.
 * put blocks using noise value.
 * generate structures using weighting table.